Castle B

 Castle Top Floor

 High atop this haunted manor, you'll find the real castle keep.
-Dracula won't be waiting for you up here, but, eventually, you will run into him in the lower portion of area; after collecting his remains, you can open the passageway to the heart of the castle.
-For now, you'll want to deal with its two initial bosses--the latter hiding near the elevator room--and search it completely to open a sealed door (that'll affect the transient castle) and find a portal room within the keep itself.
+Dracula won't be waiting for you up here; rather, two of his trusted minions await (you'll instead find Dracula in the top portion of the Treasury, which is directly below this area).
+For now, you'll want to deal with the two bosses--the latter hiding near the elevator room--and then search the area completely to find a trigger that opens a sealed door (the correspoding door in the transient castle will open as well) and a portal room within the keep itself.

 Castle Treasury